ir-engine/ir-engine/packages/projects/readme.md

 # Projects

-Projects are XREngine's implementation of plugins - a way to extend core functionality with complete and continuous integration right into the heart of everything you'd need as a developer.
-The engine, UI layout, networking, database, and more.

 ## Usage

-Projects are added per-scene via the editor.
+Projects are git git repositories that  added per-scene via the editor.
 Here, various configurables can be specified, such as the point in the update loop the various system entry points are to be registered.

 ## Structure